biedronaa/kands-hapi/README.md

 node app.js
 ```

-To run the project properly add this data to your database by using Postman.
+To run the project properly add this data to your database by using Postman, the url is <strong>http://localhost:4000/service</strong>.
 ```json
 [
 	{